HSC8059 : Chronic Disease Epidemiology

 |Semester 2 Credit Value:||10|

 To explore the contribution of epidemiology to understanding and addressing the major causes of morbidity and mortality in the UK and other industrialised countries.
 The module starts with a consideration of changes in demography and disease patterns that led to chronic non-communicable diseases becoming the predominant health problems in the UK and similar countries.
 It then considers the major determinants of those diseases, from underlying socio economic structures through to individual behaviours and genetic determinants.
-Approaches to modelling the impact of public health and health care interventions on chronic disease are also considered.

 Outline Of Syllabus